A-J-Bauer/Sharpi/Examples/README.md

 The batch file is given the $(TargetDir) from Visual Studio and the localfolder is put together from it.

-The ==remotefolder needs to be changed==, this is where the executable and all necessary files are copied to.
+The **remotefolder needs to be changed**, this is where the executable and all necessary files are copied to.

 `set remotefolder="USER@HOSTNAME:/FOLDER/`